 In-classroom experience is invaluable to the development of a highly qualified teacher.
 That’s why every WGU teaching program that leads to licensure requires a student teaching component.
 We call it Demonstration Teaching.

+Demonstration Teaching (DT) at WGU covers the competencies required for in-classroom proficiency.
+DT is a full-time, supervised, in-classroom experience a minimum of 12–20 weeks.
 During Demonstration Teaching, you will be hosted by an experienced teacher.
-You will undergo a series of at least six observations by a Clinical Supervisor.
-Your Clinical Supervisor and host teacher will also complete the midterm and final evaluations, and evaluate your student teaching performance based on accepted professional standards.
+You will undergo a series of at least six observations by a Clinical Supervisor and also receive evaluations from your Host Teacher to evaluate your performance based on accepted professional standards.

 For more information about Demonstration Teaching, you are invited to contact the Office of Field Placement at WGU or speak to your Enrollment Counselor.